giffordlabcvr/DIGS-tool/README.md

 **Steps 4-6** encapsulate the actual DIGS process. **Step 5** can entail analysis within the screening database (i.e. using [SQL](https://github.com/giffordlabcvr/DIGS-tool/wiki/Example-SQL), but may also entail the analysis of DIGS output in external programs (e.g. phylogeny packages, statistical analysis programs).
 Iterating on a DIGS project (**Step 6**) is optional.
 However, it is anticipated that many DIGS projects will be heuristic in nature, and these will commonly require iteration.

-Please see the [User Guide](https://github.com/giffordlabcvr/DIGS-tool/wiki) for more details.

 ## Quick Start

 To see options for screening: